seanpue/cv/cv-2page.rst

 .. admonition:: The full version of this C.V. is available at http://seanpue.com/cv

-   This abbreviated C.V. was last updated on 5 February 2015.
+   This abbreviated C.V. was last updated on 12 August 2015.